Hells Angels: Criminal activities and incidents

-Various U.S. law enforcement agencies classify the Hells Angels as one of the "big four" motorcycle gangs, along with the Pagans, Outlaws, and Bandidos, and contend that members carry out widespread violent crime and organized crime, including drug dealing, trafficking in stolen goods, extortion, and prostitution operations.
+Various U.S. law enforcement agencies classify the Hells Angels as one of the "big four" motorcycle gangs, along with the Pagans, the Outlaws, and the Bandidos, and contend that members carry out widespread violent crime and organized crime, including drug dealing, trafficking in stolen goods, extortion, and prostitution operations.
+In Australia, the Hells Angels are included among the "big six", with the Bandidos, the Comanchero, the Finks, the Mongols, and the Rebels.
+All Hells Angels charters are autonomous and operate on their own.
+As such, some charters refrain from any illegal activity, while others operate as crime syndicates.
 Members of the organization have continuously asserted that they are only a group of motorcycle enthusiasts who have joined to ride motorcycles together, to organize social events such as group road trips, fundraisers, parties, and motorcycle rallies, and that any crimes are the responsibility of the people who carried them out, not the club as a whole.

 In May 2019, a court in Utrecht issued a verdict that made the Netherlands the first country to completely ban the Hells Angels.
 The presiding judge called it "a danger to public order and the rule of law".
-Other countries such as Germany had banned local chapters, but never the entire club.
-On July 15, 2022 the Supreme Court of the Netherlands reaffirmed the ban, making it permanent.
+Other countries such as Germany had banned local charters, but never the entire club.
+On July 15, 2022, the Supreme Court of the Netherlands reaffirmed the ban, making it permanent.